|Fast facts on SC-3000|

 The full extent of European distribution is not currently known.
 In all cases, the SC-3000 is thought to have out-performed the SG-1000 by leaps and bounds.

 The SC-3000 once again decimated the SG-1000, and managed to make an impact on the educational and advertising markets too.
 Both John Sands and Grandstand strongly supported the system, releasing cassette-based software and building up third-party relations with local developers.
+At least 15,000 SC-3000s had been sold in Australia by 1986.

 A Speech Synthesis unit and a light pen were supposedly manufactured by third party companies in New Zealand.
 New Zealand also had its own Sega Computer magazine.